Are you looking for the best marketing books of all time?

 Jeffrey Gitomer is the self-proclaimed “King of Sales”.
-He’s philosophy is all about giving value first.
+His philosophy is all about giving value first.
 This little book contains many useful ideas for business networking.
-If you’re a sales person, or you just want to work on expanding your circle of influence, you should definitely give it a try.
+If you’re a salesperson, or you just want to work on expanding your circle of influence, you should try it.

 If you’re already in business, and you wonder how to take it to the next level, read this book.
 It’s written by a highly respected marketing and business optimization expert who’s been in the trenches for decades.
 The book contains twenty-one different ways you can use to increase your sales, increase the average order value, keep your clients happy, etc. The methods are really simple, but they’ve been used over and over again by successful entrepreneurs, so they should also work for you.

 This is a classic in the category of time management.
-Dan Kennedy was the first one to introduce the concept of the “time-vampires” which was rehashed by a number of other authors.
-In the book you will find some NO B.S. ideas about protecting your time, avoiding distractions, and achieving greatness in business.
+Dan Kennedy was the first one to introduce the concept of the “time-vampires” which was rehashed by several other authors.
+In the book, you will find some NO B.S. ideas about protecting your time, avoiding distractions, and achieving greatness in business.
 It’s always about carving uninterrupted chunks of time for yourself and concentrating on your most important activities.
 This book will show you how to do it more often.

 That is the best introduction to copywriting I’ve read so far.
-In the book, you will find really simple formulas that help you to create and send your very first sales-letter.
+In the book, you will find really simple formulas that help you to create and send your very first sales letter.
 Even if you’re a seasoned marketer, you’ll get a lot of benefits from this book.
 You can use it to create a checklist for your campaigns to make sure that everything is in the right place.
-And don’t forget to use the “three-step” approach to direct mail – it’s been proven to work over and over again.
+And don’t forget to use the “three-step” approach to direct mail – it’s been proven to work repeatedly.